VirtualGL/virtualgl/release/ReadMe-MacApp.txt

-The Mac VirtualGL Client is a Unix application that must be executed inside the Mac X11 environment.
+The Mac VirtualGL Client is an X11 application that must be run with an X server.
 To do this,

--- Install the Mac X11 Application (this application is not installed by default but is available on the OS X installation discs.)
+-- Install the Mac X11 Application (available on the OS X 10.7 and earlier installation discs) or XQuartz (http://xquartz.macosforge.org).

 -- Start the X11 application (in Applications->Utilities)